aquasecurity/trivy/docs/docs/scanner/misconfiguration/custom/index.md

     ```

 All fields are optional.
 The `schemas` field should be used to enable policy validation using a built-in schema.
 The
 schema that will be used is based on the input document type.
-It is recommended to use this to ensure your policies are
+It is recommended to use this to ensure your checks are
 correct and do not reference incorrect properties/values.

 | Field name                 | Allowed values                                                    |        Default value         |     In table     |     In JSON      |